Towards Reliable Recommender Systems for Rating Data: A robust procedure for discrete matrix completion

-Pseudo-code for the algorithm is presented in Algorithm \ref{algorithm-rdmc}.
+Pseudo-code is presented in Algorithm \ref{algorithm-rdmc} of Appendix~\ref{app:algorithm}.
 Following \citet{huang2013robust} and \citet{tang2020robust}, we initialize $\mu = 0.1$ and set $\delta = 1.05$.
-As convergence criterion, we take the relative change in the objective function from~\eqref{eq:RDMC} falling below a given threshold, which we set to $\varepsilon_\text{tol} = 10^{-4}$.
-Furthermore, we set the maximum number of iterations to $t_\text{max}=100$, as this sufficed for convergence in all our numerical experiments.
+As convergence criterion, we take the relative change in the objective function from~\eqref{eq:RDMC} falling below a given threshold $\varepsilon_\text{tol} = 10^{-4}$ and set the maximum number of iterations to $t_\text{max}=100$, as this sufficed for convergence in all our numerical experiments.